andrew-canaday/libyimmo/README.md

 ### Apache Bench, 2M clients, ..2 byte status payload..
 (C Example Server)

 (This one is a little silly.
-The only payload hooked up to the HTTP example is a two-byte "OK" status endpoint...)
+The only payload hooked up to the HTTP example is a two-byte "OK" status endpoint...
+The RSS stays under `3,870` for the duration of the test, though).

 ```
 Document Path:          /status